|SPARC: Support to Promote Advancement of Research and Creativity|

 The proposal and supporting documentation will be submitted through USCeRA by the Faculty Advisor.

-If the student's research involves Vertebrate Animals or Human Subjects, they can apply for IACUC or IRB approval after a SPARC Fellowship award notification is received.
+If the student's research involves Vertebrate Animals or Human Subjects, they can apply for IACUC or IRB approval after a SPARC Grant award notification is received.
 However, the student must produce IACUC or IRB approval prior to receiving any SPARC funds and before starting the proposed research project.
 If these protocols have been approved for the mentor, they can produce those documents after the award notification with a letter from the mentor indicating the previous approval of protocols.